 For example, let’s assume that your company shares are currently trading at $100 per share and the company offers a 15% discount.
 If you choose to sell right away, you buy shares for $85 and sell for $100.
 That’s an immediate gain of $15 per share, just because you got to buy at a discount.

-The thought behind an immediate sell may be to capture your value immediately and eliminate the potential for loss via a falling stock price.
-There is typically no consideration for holding the stock any longer than necessary, no consideration for income tax planning, and no consideration to an appreciating stock price.
+The thought behind an immediate sell may be to capture your value and eliminate the potential for loss via a falling stock price.

 The beauty of this an immediate sell of your ESPP is that there is very little risk when you participate.
 But be sure to check with your plan document before deciding to run with this strategy.
 Not all ESPPs allow you to sell your shares immediately after purchase.

-Assuming you can sell ASAP, let’s look at the possible outcomes of using your ESPP this way in three different markets.
+Assuming you can sell ASAP, let’s look at the possible outcomes of using your ESPP this way in three different markets, an up market, a down market, and a flat market.
+Lets also assume that the offering date price for the stock is $100 per share.

 |Offer Date Price||$100.00||$100.00||$100.00|